ConYel/my_site_two/README.md

 If we do not abolish war on this earth, then surely one day war will abolish us from the earth.
 ― Harry S. Truman

+The best way to keep a prisoner from escaping is to make sure he never knows he's in prison.
+― Fyodor Dostoevsky